PurpleKingdomGames/indigo/indigo/docs/presentation/materials.md

 title: Materials
 ---

-> THIS PAGE IS OUT OF DATE.
-Apologies, please see examples while we correct the problem.

 Indigo is intended to be a pixel art based game engine, and that means drawing pixels!

 ## Painting a picture

-Currently, Indigo takes a very simple approach to building up a rendered frame: It uses a painters algorithm to draw all the images one at a time, ordered from most distant from the camera, to nearest.
-In some ways, it isn't even as complicated as [blitting](https://en.wikipedia.org/wiki/Bit_blit).
+Indigo takes a very simple approach to building up a rendered frame: It uses a Painters Algorithm (also called 'Back-to-Front Rendering') to draw all the images one at a time, ordered from most distant from the camera, to nearest.

+The main reason for this is that [Rendering transparency on 3D hardware is complicated](https://developer.nvidia.com/content/transparency-or-translucency-rendering), and for all intents and purposes, everything in 2D graphics is transparent.

 To tell Indigo what to draw we need to point it at an image asset using a `Material`.
 There are two standard material types, `Bitmap` and `ImageEffects`.

-> You can create your own materials, and Indigo comes with two other materials in the "extras" library: `LegacyEffects` and materials relating to refraction.
+You can create your own materials, and Indigo comes with two other materials in the "extras" library (that we won't cover here): `LegacyEffects` that mimic older version of Indigo, and a pair of materials for rendering refraction effects.

+### `Material.Bitmap`

+This is the `Bitmap` material:

 ```scala mdoc:silent
 import indigo._